 Ages of Linking Domains

-A new patent application from Microsoft adds another twist, by also ranking domains based upon the ages of domains which link to those domains.
+A new patent application from Microsoft adds another twist, by also ranking domains based upon domains ages of the domains which link to those domains.

 A spammer might take advantage of an offer like that to build something known as a link farm, which is a spam technique in which spammers “purchase or otherwise obtain a large number of sites and interlink the sites together to increase the sites’ rankings by artificially increasing the number of contributing domains for some or all of the sites.”